 \subsection{Local differential privacy}

-Local differential privacy is a differential-privacy model for scenarios where no trusted data aggregator (curator) exists to aggregate data and execute a privacy mechanism.
-It is contrasted with the classic ``centralized" differential privacy, where a trusted aggregator gathers all raw data and then executes a differentially private data publishing mechanism.
+Local differential privacy is a local (distributed) model of differential privacy for scenarios where no trusted data aggregator (curator) exists to aggregate data and execute a privacy mechanism.
+It is contrasted with the classic centralized differential privacy, where a trusted aggregator gathers all raw data and then executes a differentially private data publishing mechanism.
 In distributed learning and optimization, each learner maintains a local dataset and shares learned parameters with neighbors to collaboratively optimize these parameters.
-This information exchange has the risks of information leakage as malicious external attackers or curious neighbors might try to recover raw data from shared parameters~\cite{attack1,attack2}.
+This information exchange has the risk of information leakage as malicious external attackers or curious neighbors might try to recover raw training data from shared parameters \cite{attack1,attack2}.
 To protect the privacy of all learners, we adopt LDP to address the most severe scenario: all communication channels can be compromised by malicious attackers and no learners are trustworthy.
-Consequently, not only does our LDP-based approach deter external adversaries from extracting raw data through shared information, but it also shields against neighboring curious learners within the network.
+Consequently, not only does our LDP-based approach deters external adversaries from extracting raw data through shared information, but it also shields against neighboring curious learners within the network.